Beginning November 03, 2017, retirement enrollment, including making changes to voluntary plans, is completed online.

 Unclassified M/C employees are eligible to join the New York State Employees' Retirement System or the Optional Retirement System.
 Unclassified M/C employees in police titles are also eligible to join the New York State Police and Fire Retirement System.

 The ORP is a defined contribution plan.
-Those who join this plan each open his/her own individual account.
-The individual contributes a specified percentage of his/her salary to his/her own account and SUNY contributes a specified percentage of each individual's salary into each individual's own account as well.
-Each individual invests his/her money in a combination of funds made available by four vendors.
+Those who join this plan each open their own individual account.
+The individual contributes a specified percentage of their salary to their own account and SUNY contributes a specified percentage of each individual's salary into each individual's own account as well.
+Each individual invests their money in a combination of funds made available by four vendors.
 Upon retirement, each individual has a sum of money to draw upon.

 Below are the links/phone numbers for each of these plans: